alsaadza/Dataism/README.md

 **Version:** 0.0.01
 **Author:** Zain Alsaad
 **Website:** [https://alsaadza.github.io](https://alsaadza.github.io)
+The sourcecode and the setup application can be downloaded from 'Releases".

 ## About
 Dataism is a data visualization and analysis software designed for data scientists.
 It provides a graphical user interface (GUI) for loading CSV files, selecting variables, and running statistical analyses using R and Python scripts.
 The software aims to simplify the data analysis process with minimal coding knowledge required.